Oppkey/fastopp/docs/deployment/LEAPCELL_DEPLOY.md

 # Leapcell Deployment Guide

 This guide covers deploying FastOpp to Leapcell, a platform that provides free hosting with PostgreSQL and object storage.
+As there is no write access to the Leapcell service root filesystem, you must use Leapcell Database (PostgreSQL) and the Leapcell Object Storage (S3) to store persistent data.

 ## Prerequisites